Rest, rehydrate, and gradually reintroduce gentle foods to recover fully after norovirus infection.

 Norovirus hits hard and fast, often leaving you drained and dehydrated.
 Once the worst symptoms—vomiting and diarrhea—subside, the recovery phase begins.
 What to do after norovirus?
 The key is to focus on restoring your body’s balance without overwhelming your digestive system.

 First things first: rest is non-negotiable.
-Your immune system works overtime fighting the virus, so giving yourself plenty of downtime helps speed up healing.
+Your immune system works overtime fighting the virus, so giving yourself plenty of downtime helps support healing.
 Avoid strenuous activities for at least a couple of days after symptoms stop.
 Even if you feel better, your body still needs time to bounce back.

 Hydration is crucial.
 Norovirus causes significant fluid loss, which can lead to dehydration—a dangerous complication if ignored.
 Drinking plenty of fluids replenishes lost electrolytes and keeps your organs functioning properly.
-Water alone isn’t enough; oral rehydration solutions or drinks rich in electrolytes are better choices.
+As explained in the NIDDK guidance on treating viral gastroenteritis, replacing lost fluids and electrolytes is one of the most important parts of recovery.

 Hydration Strategies: What Fluids Work Best?